RocketChat/docs-old/guides/rocket.chat-voice-channel/getting-started-with-voice-channel/configure-without-previously-having-a-pbx-server/README.md

 ## 5. Configure Asterisk HTTP/WebSocket features

 \
-Using the article [Configuring Asterisk for WebRTC Clients 1](https://wiki.asterisk.org/wiki/display/AST/Configuring+Asterisk+for+WebRTC+Clients) in Asterisk’s Wiki, we are going only for the principal parameters if you need more details the article is a great guide.\
+Using the article [Configuring Asterisk for WebRTC Clients 1](https://wiki.asterisk.org/wiki/display/AST/Configuring+Asterisk+for+WebRTC+Clients) in AsteriskÃÂ¢ÃÂÃÂs Wiki, we are going only for the principal parameters if you need more details the article is a great guide.\

-### 5.1 Enable Asterisk’s WebSocket and mini-HTTP
+### 5.1 Enable AsteriskÃÂ¢ÃÂÃÂs WebSocket and mini-HTTP

 \
 First, check that you have the needed modules loaded using the command `module show like <module_name>`

 ![Modules](<../../../../.gitbook/assets/Modules FreePBX.png>)

-We are reusing the Let’s Encrypt certificates for the Asterisk mini-HTTP server, WebSockets, TLS encryption, and others.
+We are reusing the LetÃÂ¢ÃÂÃÂs Encrypt certificates for the Asterisk mini-HTTP server, WebSockets, TLS encryption, and others.
 Start by going to the **Settings > Advanced Settings** (again), search for the _Asterisk Builtin mini-HTTP server_ section and configure as shown, apply changes.
 Asterisk restart is also recommended here:

 ![Asterisk Builtin mini-HTTP server](<../../../../.gitbook/assets/image (9).png>)